-Move stop switch to the "STOP" position.

-- Replace the chain when cutters or links break. - Use only the Low-Kickback replacement chain specified for your saw in the "Product Specifications." - See your Sears Service Center to replace and sharpen individual cutters for matching your chain. - Always have a worn sprocket replaced by your Sears Service Center when installing a new chain to avoid excessive wear to the chain.
+- Move stop switch to the "STOP" position. - Replace the chain when cutters or links break. - Use only the Low-Kickback replacement chain specified for you saw in the "Product Specifications." - See your Sears Service Center to replace or sharpen your chain. - Always have a worn sprocket replaced by your Sears Service Center when installing a new chain to avoid excessive wear to the chain.

-STARTER ROPE REPLACEMENT (Fig. 54, 55, 56, 57, 58 & 59)
+STARTER ROPE REPLACEMENT (Fig. 52, 53, 54, 55, 56 & 57)

-ALWAYS WEAR EYE PROTECTION WHEN SERVICING THE STARTER ROPE.
+WARNING: ALWAYS WEAR EYE PROTECTION WHEN SERVICING THE STARTER ROPE.
 THE RECOIL SPRING BENEATH THE PULLEY IS UNDER TENSION.
-IF THE SPRING POPS OUT, SERIOUS INJURY CAN RESULT.
+IF THE SPRING POPS OUT, SERIOUS INJURY CAN RESULT

 Replace a broken starter rope that is badly frayed.
 NOTE: A recoil spring lies beneath the pulley and is under tension.
 If the recoil spring is disturbed, considerable time and effort will be required to reinstall.
 For this reason you may want to let your Sears Service Center handle this repair.
 If you try to repair the starter rope and the recoil spring pops out, take the unit to your Sears Service Center.